def-mycroft/discrete-math/README.md

-Misc scripts for MATH-999 combinatorics course.
+Some scripts and functions for a discrete math course.